Skip to content

 --------------------------------------------------------------------------------

-In addition, the following trajectory visualization is saved as an image, where the estimated trajectory is compared to the ground-truth while the color map of the points on the estimated trajectory shows the distance from reality (the more red part suggest further drift).
+In addition, the following trajectory visualization is saved as an image, where the estimated trajectory is compared to the ground-truth.
+The color map of the points on the estimated trajectory shows the distance of the estimation from correct position.
+In other words, more red parts suggest more drift.

 1